 5. Make a Scope Statement Matrix

 This is where PMs will differ in style.
 Some will say this is overkill, which it certainly is.
-But it’s there when you need it—and sometimes, I do.
+But it’s there if you need it—and sometimes, I do.

-Make yourself a matrix in a spreadsheet of all formal client reviews and feature links to what was shared that tracks back to the SoW.
+Make yourself a matrix of all formal client reviews and feature links to what was shared that tracks back to the SoW.
 You can use any spreadsheet software for it.

-I usually make one matrix each for Discovery, Design, and notes from demos during the development of a site.
+I usually make one matrix for Discovery, one for Design, and notes from demos during the development of a site.

 Go Forth And Write Great Scope Statements

-In conclusion, project managers are accountable to ensure they write thorough and complete scope of work statements.
+In conclusion, project managers are accountable for ensuring they write thorough and complete scope of work statements.
 Yes—you are the one fighting the good fight.
-Yes SoWs can be a painful initial start to any project—but a necessary evil to ensure a smooth project and mitigate risk.
+SoWs can be a painful initial start to any project—but a necessary evil to ensure a smooth project and mitigate risk.
 I hope you find these tips helpful—and if there are any others you’d like to suggest—let’s hear ‘em!

-Beyond that—I’d love to chat more about your own personal experiences.
+Beyond that—I’d love to chat more about your personal experiences.

 Do you have a project scope statement horror story?

-Come clean and share it with your DPM fam—and stay up to date with fresh resources like this in DPM Membership.
+Share it with the DPM family—and stay up to date with fresh resources like this in DPM Membership.